Al-Amin931761/the_memory_maker/README.md

 # The Memory Maker
 ## Live site: [click here](https://independent-service-prov-e099d.web.app/)

-* o	The Memory Maker is a photographer's website.
+* The Memory Maker is a photographer's website.
 * I create 5 sections on the home page.
 * The Services section will have at least 3 services.
 * I create a route named Checkout route.
 It's a protected route.